Ask A Farmer

-Have you ever wondered who is growing your food, how they’re producing it and whether or not it’s safe?
-It’s only natural that you might have questions.
-At CommonGround, we can help you find the answers.Learn More About Us
+Have you ever wondered who is growing your food and if it’s safe?
+At CommonGround, we help you find the answers.Play Video

 Nothing to Fear Here

 Tour the farms, communities and homes of CommonGround’s farmer-volunteers as we sort through some of the myths and misconceptions surrounding food and farming.

 November 16th, 2017

 City or Farm, Moms Aren’t that Different

 By Sarah Wilson Sarah and her husband, Jeremy, are raising three children, along with corn, wheat, soybeans, rye and a variety of cover crops (including radishes and turnips) in Jamestown, North Dakota.
 If you live in one of America’s cities, there’s a good chance you…

 With so many food choices available, the farmers of CommonGround want to serve as a resource to educate families about food and farming.
 Get to know some of the farmers who raise food in your state.Your Community